kotomiDu/StyleTransfer_UE4/README.md

 * GPU 0: Intel(R) UHD Graphics
 * GPU 1: Intel(R) Arc(TM) A730M Graphics
 * There are two times of CPU/GPU copy during inference in GPU.1/GPU.0 mode
+* int8 model got 1.3x faster on GPU.1 and 2x faster on GPU.0

 ## To-Do list
   - [x] Change model to int8 precision for 30 fps target